Andie MacDowell

-She is also known for her supporting film roles in Beauty Shop (2005), Footloose (2011), Magic Mike XXL (2015), Love After Love (2017), and Ready or Not (2019).
-She co-starred opposite her daughter Margaret Qualley in the Netflix miniseries Maid (2021) for which she was nominated for a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film.
+MacDowell played supporting film roles in Beauty Shop (2005), Footloose (2011), Magic Mike XXL (2015), The Last Laugh (2019), Ready or Not (2019), The Other Zoey (2024) and Red Right Hand (2024).
+She starred in a number of independent films, most notable Love After Love (2017) She co-starred opposite her daughter Margaret Qualley in the Netflix miniseries Maid (2021) for which she was nominated for a Golden Globe Award.
+In 2023, MacDowell began starring in the Hallmark Channel fantasy drama series, The Way Home.

 Early life

-MacDowell was born on April 21, 1958, in Gaffney, South Carolina, to Pauline "Paula" Johnston (née Oswald), a music teacher, and Marion St. Pierre MacDowell, a lumber executive.
-She has three older sisters and her ancestry includes English, French, Scottish, Irish, and Welsh.
+MacDowell was born on April 21, 1958, in Gaffney, South Carolina, to Pauline "Paula" Johnston (née Oswald), a music teacher, and Marion St. Pierre MacDowell, a lumber executive who had studied forestry at the University of the South.
+Her parents called her Rose.
+She has three older sisters and they are of English, Irish, Scottish and Scots-Irish ancestry.
 Her mother was an alcoholic, and her parents divorced when she was six.
 MacDowell's mother died of a heart attack in 1981 at age 53 after living sober for a year.

-When MacDowell was eight, her father remarried, this time to the former Mary Frances Stone; this union lasted until his death.
+When MacDowell was eight, her father remarried; this union lasted until his death.
 MacDowell graduated from Gaffney High School in 1976, then went on to attend Winthrop University for two years before moving briefly to Columbia, South Carolina.

+Career

+1978–1988: Modeling career

 After having been spotted by a representative from Wilhelmina Models while she was on a trip to Los Angeles, MacDowell signed a modeling contract with Elite Model Management in New York City in 1978.

-Career
+Elite sent her to model in Paris for a year and a half.

 In the early 1980s, MacDowell modeled for Vogue magazine and appeared in ad campaigns for Yves Saint Laurent, Vassarette, Armani perfume, Sabeth-Row, Mink International, Anne Klein, and Bill Blass.
 A series of billboards in Times Square and national television commercials for Calvin Klein won attention and led to her 1984 film debut in Greystoke: The Legend of Tarzan, Lord of the Apes.
 In this role, MacDowell's lines were dubbed by Glenn Close because her Southern accent was considered too pronounced for her role as Jane.
 In 1985, MacDowell filled a supporting role as a doctor in St. Elmo's Fire.
+In 1988 she made her television debut starring in the Italian miniseries The Secret of the Sahara.
+Since 1986, MacDowell has appeared in print and television advertisements for cosmetic and haircare company L'Oréal.

+1989–1999: Breakthrough and stardom

-MacDowell studied method acting with teachers from the Actors Studio in addition to working privately with the renowned coaches Harold Guskin and Warren Robertson.
+MacDowell studied method acting with teachers from the Actors Studio in addition to working privately with coaches Harold Guskin and Warren Robertson.
 Four years later, director Steven Soderbergh cast her in the independent film Sex, Lies, and Videotape (1989).
-Her performance earned her an Independent Spirit Award, a Los Angeles Film Critics Association Award, and a nomination for the Golden Globe Award for Best Actress, among others award nominations, which led to a series of starring roles in films such as Green Card, The Object of Beauty, and Short Cuts.
-In the 1990s, MacDowell achieved stardom due to the box office success of director Harold Ramis's 1993 comedy, Groundhog Day, as well as that of Four Weddings and a Funeral (1994), opposite Hugh Grant.
+For her breakthrough role as Ann, the repressed married woman, MacDowell received positive reviews from critics.
+Her performance earned her an Independent Spirit Award, a Los Angeles Film Critics Association Award, and a nomination for the Golden Globe Award for Best Actress, among other award nominations.